-Heat Press VS Screen Printing: The Actual Difference That You Need to Know
+Heat Press VS Screen Printing: Know The Actual Difference

 Whether you’re looking to buy custom t-shirts from the shop or you’re planning to set up a t-shirt printing business, there are two types of printings you definitely should know about – screen printing and heat pressing.
 These are the two main methods of printing t-shirts, and they have different costs, quality, the flexibility of designs, and so on.

 Today, we’re going to break them down, so you’re totally sure of what you’re dealing with.

 The Main Difference Between Screen Printing and Heat Press

 Screen printing is the oldest method of printing garments, with its roots going back as far as the ancient world.
 As early as 2500 BC, the ancient Egyptians were already practicing the art of stenciling, and the practice later spread to Greece and China, where silk was used to make the screens.
 Colorful minerals, berries, roots, and other natural dyes were used as the inks.

 Heat transfer printing, on the other hand, did not start until the 1940s.
 It was invented by a company known as SATO, but the heat press machine was only invented in the 80s.

 One quick note: screen printing produces better quality printings than heat transfer.
 With that being said, let’s look at the pros and cons of each of these methods.